-What is the Data Protection Act (DPA)?
+What was the original Data Protection Act (DPA)?

 What is the General Data Protection Regulation (GDPR)?